| Go back to Flash Reviews

 music to which the dance is set.
 (To read their Flashes, just type

 "Vertiginous" into the search window on our Home Page.)
+The first time I saw

 this dance, also on SFB, and also with Ms. LeBlanc, I was perplexed.